 IS YOUR PRODUCT MANUFACTURABLE?

-Having a solid understanding and plan for how DfX will be addressed is critical to having a successful product through manufacturing and over its entire product life.
+Having a solid understanding and plan for how DfM or DfX will be addressed is critical to having a successful product through manufacturing and over its entire product life.

 For an example of how Simplexity’s DfX evaluation, coupled with full system design, reduced the number of unique parts from 22 to 9, read the Senaptec Strobe Eyewear case study.
 DfX activities also led to a much shorter assembly time and doubled battery reliability.
 Other improvements included a 35% reduction in manufacturing costs and a substantial drop in post-delivery returns.